-Following last year’s release of the original model, the Pro version is now here.
-But what’s so “pro” about it?
+So what’s so “pro” about Samsung's latest fitness tracker?
 Not much, really.
 The battery is the same size.
-The processor, screen size and general design features haven’t wiggled a bit.
-You’ll be treated to built-in GPS to track your runs and walks, too.
+The processor, screen size and general design features haven’t changed and you’ll still be treated to built-in GPS to track your runs and walks, too.

-Here’s what is different: the Gear Fit 2 Pro features fitness-centric apps pre-installed, like MapMyRun, Speedo Go, UA Record and Endomondo, so you can get going just a bit faster.
+What is different?
+Well the Gear Fit 2 Pro features pre-installed fitness-centric apps, such as MapMyRun, Speedo Go, UA Record and Endomondo.
+The main benefit being that you can get moving just a bit faster.

 And Samsung has doubled-down on the original’s IP68 rating to add MIL-STD-810G certification, which means this wearable is more durable.
 It’s more swim-friendly, too, with the ability to withstand 5ATM of water pressure.

 For most, the main draw for this wearable is that Spotify’s sought-after offline mode works here, meaning it can act as a standalone music player that pumps tunes to your wireless headphones.
 Indeed, this is an awesome perk.

 Unfortunately, not all that has changed is for the best.
-In fact, much of these tweaks act to highlight some longstanding issues.
+In fact, many of the tweaks simply highlight longstanding issues.
 The pre-installed apps, for instance, seem like a time-saver given the nightmare that setting up and navigating through Samsung’s Galaxy app store is.
 But two things: Spotify, which offers arguably the coolest feature here, isn’t pre-installed.
 Second, you’ll also need to download most of these apps onto your phone to even get started.
 So for those hoping for a ready-to-go device out of the box, this change is meaningless.

 Next is its price.
 The Fit 2 Pro is $199, that's $20 more than the original Fit 2 at launch.
 This doesn’t seem like an egregious price hike, but it’s dead simple to find last year’s Samsung Gear Fit 2 for around half the price and the Gear Fit 2 Pro’s new features, of which there are very few, aren’t worth nearly double the money.